FurkanPal/weather_alert/README.md

 - **Phone Numbers**: Replace the placeholder phone numbers (`from_` and `to`) with your actual Twilio phone number and the recipient's phone number.

-## Error Handling

-- The script includes error handling to manage HTTP request errors when fetching weather data from the OpenWeatherMap API (`response.raise_for_status()`).

 ## Notes

-- **Rate Limits**: Be mindful of rate limits imposed by the OpenWeatherMap API and Twilio to avoid exceeding usage limits.
+- **Rate Limits**: Be mindful of rate limits imposed by the AccuWeather API and Twilio to avoid exceeding usage limits.

-- **Cost Considerations**: Check the pricing plans for both OpenWeatherMap and Twilio, as excessive usage may incur costs.
+- **Cost Considerations**: Check the pricing plans for both AccuWeather and Twilio, as excessive usage may incur costs.